|

 her and strapped it around her waist; then she selected a bow

 and a quiver full of arrows.
-This is far inferior to an elven

-bow, she thought.
-I will have to use it carefully.
+will have to use it carefully.

-up the stairs.
+stairs.

 The tiny boat bobbed silently beside the galley.

-Legolas slipped out of his borrowed cloak and gloves, stood up,
+Legolas slipped out of his borrowed cloak and gloves, stood up

 The rescue party held its collective breath, but it was not necessary.